bpdp/configo/README.md

-* Configo
+# Configo

 Configo is configuration parser for Go.
-It uses TOML as config file format.
+It uses [TOML](https://github.com/toml-lang/toml) as config file format.
+There are some Go parser for TOML, but I prefer TOML parser library from [Naoya Inada](https://github.com/naoina/toml)

-* License
+# License

 ~~~
 Copyright 2013, Bambang Purnomosidi D. P.